rcprasanth/Census/README.md

 View(Search@results) #To view search results

 Table 'B08006' has means of transportation to work.
-Let's download this table for various geographies that we framed in step 1.
+Let's download this table for various geographies that we framed in first step.

 # Step 3 - Download
 Use acs.fetch() to download data into R